 Laser Hair Removal

-Laser hair removal is the most hi-tech long lasting hair removal option on the market.
+Laser hair removal is the most high-tech long lasting hair removal option on the market.
 The ideal candidate for laser hair removal is someone with unwanted hair growth who has dark hair and light skin.
 People with lighter colored hair are not as ideal, as the laser targets melanin, which is found in significantly greater concentrations at the base of dark hairs.
-People with natural or very dark tan skin are not as ideal for laser hair removal as some of the laser energy can get absorbed by the skin pigmentation and may not reach the hair follicle for proper treatment.
-The possibility of, post-laser skin discoloration is greater in more darkly pigmented skin types.
+People with very dark or tan skin are not as ideal for laser hair removal as some of the laser energy can get absorbed by the skin pigmentation.

 Laser hair removal is the ideal method for treating large areas of the body because it targets multiple hair follicles at a time.
 By contrast, electrolysis treats only a single hair at a time.
 Laser hair removal treatments may take anywhere from a matter of minutes up to an hour depending upon the size of the treatment area.
 The Lumenis LightSheer Duet laser has two separate sized laser heads making it ideal for treating and refining smaller areas such as the lip, chin, sideburn and pubic areas as well as treating larger areas such as the legs, arms, armpits, back and neck quickly with relatively little discomfort.

 The lips, chin, sideburns, pubic areas and armpits are extremely popular.
 Arms and legs are favorites with both female and male patients, and, of course, the back, chest and abdomen are also frequently requested by our male patients.

 How many sessions of laser hair removal will be needed?